jesperfjellin/modtrack/README.md

 # Stack

-Local: Docker Compose with LocalStack (mock AWS), Postgres, Redis, Celery, FastAPI, all running in containers.
+Local: Docker Compose environment with LocalStack (mock AWS), Postgres, Redis, Celery, and FastAPI, all running in containers for easy dev/testing.

-Production: AWS ECS (Fargate), AWS Secrets Manager, RDS, EventBridge, CloudWatch, ElastiCache (Redis), Celery, and FastAPI.
+Production: Docker Compose environment on AWS ECS (Fargate) with Secrets Manager, RDS, ElastiCache (Redis), Celery, and FastAPI, plus EventBridge and CloudWatch for scheduling and monitoring.

 # Overview